Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 The lower display, black number on a variable colour background, shows the current energy of the last searched structure.
 This number goes all over the place!
 If the last searched structure is lower in energy that the current minimum, then the upper display's number will change and the lower display's background colour will flash red.
 There is no point stopping the minimization process when this display is flashing red, unless you really want to.

-Sometimes the lower display's background flashes yellow, and that tells you that the last searched structure has an energy that is similar, or identical, to the current minimum.
+Sometimes the lower display's background flashes yellow, and that tells you that the last searched structure has an energy that is similar, or almost identical, to the current minimum.
 If the lower display flashes yellow frequently, with no red flashes, then we are close to the minimum, and usually not more that 5 to 10 calories away.

-If you are in a hurry, or you think that you do not want the program to carry out as detailed a search of the conformational energy surface, as it normally will try to do, then you can stop the structure energy minimization process manually, when you see that the model’s current energy is not changing.
-Just wait until the lower display flashes yellow frequently, with no red flashes.
-This is a good time to stop the structure energy minimization process.
-However, you can simply wait for it to end normally, but that may take some time, depending on the size of the molecule and the complexity of the contours of its potential energy's surface.
+If you are in a hurry, or you think that you do not want the program to carry out as detailed a search of the conformational energy surface, as it normally will try to do, then you can stop the structure energy minimization process manually, when you see that the model’s current energy is changing slowly.

 Return to the menu